Engaging our associates

 Regions® associates come to work every day motivated not only to meet the needs of our customers, but also to help our neighbors beyond the walls of our bank.
+We value the enthusiasm, expertise, and heart they bring to their roles.
+We are proud of them and their dedication to supporting the needs of our communities to make life better.
+Read more about their impact in our annual Community Engagement highlights.

 Making Life Better Institute®

-The mission of the Making Life Better Institute (MLBI) is to promote and coordinate associate volunteerism and all forms of the bank’s non-monetary contributions to nonprofit organizations, Community Development Financial Institutions (CDFIs) and Minority Depository Institutions (MDIs)[1].
+The mission of the Making Life Better Institute (MLBI) is to promote and coordinate associate volunteerism and all forms of the bank’s non-monetary contributions to nonprofit organizations, Community Development Financial Institutions (CDFIs) and Minority Depository Institutions (MDIs)1.

 Its components include: